 - Find the field CAX The spread in pixel values (max min) is divided by 2, and any pixels above the threshold is associated with the open field.
-The pixels are converted to black & white and the center of mass of the pixels is assumed to be the field CAX. - Find the BB The image is converted to binary based on pixel values both above the 50% threshold as above, and below the upper threshold.
-The upper threshold is an iterative value, starting at the image maximum value, that is lowered slightly when the BB is not found.
-If the binary image has a reasonably circular ROI, the BB is considered found and the pixel-weighted center of mass of the BB is considered the BB location.
+The pixels are converted to black & white and the center of mass of the pixels is assumed to be the field CAX. - Find the BB The algorithm for finding the BB can be found here: Algorithm.